"Today is the day to start living more compassionately."

 ...by Laura Theodore

-The JAZZY VEGETARIAN speaks to health conscious people of all ages, focusing on nutritious, delicious, easy‐to‐prepare and 100% vegan recipes and green lifestyle tips to help people live a more balanced and sustainable lifestyle.
-The Jazzy Vegetarian reaches out to mainstream Americans, dedicated vegans, and non‐vegetarians alike, who are on the path to wellness and health through earth-friendly food choices.
+JAZZY VEGETARIAN shares Easy and Luscious Vegan Recipes to Change the Planet, Get Healthy and Eat Mindfully for Life - for health conscious people of all ages.
+We focus on nutritious, delicious, easy‐to‐prepare and 100% vegan recipes and green lifestyle tips to live a more balanced, compassionate and sustainable lifestyle.
+Jazzy Vegetarian reaches out to omnivores, dedicated vegans, and non‐vegetarians alike, who are on the path to wellness, compassion and health through plant-based food choices.

 "Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet."